 "Hands to Earth (The Shortest Distance)"

 In American environmentalist Wendell Berry’s book, The Unsettling of America, he quotes: “Find the shortest, simplest way between the earth, the hands and the mouth.”
 The small-scale farmer engages direct physical contact with the land - seed, soil and plants – with the hands being integral to the labor as well as the fundamental link between “earth” and “mouth” in an ecologically healthy system.
-This new work will utilize the language of classical Indian dance to illustrate laboring bodies involved in the small-scale agricultural spectrum from planting of the seed to the harvest.
-“Abhinaya” or the expressive vocabulary of the dance, integrates intricate facial and hand gestures with rhythmic footwork.
-In our experimentation with the form, symbiotic relationships between humans, physical work and the land will be the physical movement that inspires the piece.
-Observation of the activities and labor on small farms in several Midwestern states during site visits will be documented through video-audio recordings, interviews, etc., capturing different phases of the agricultural season.
-The collected material will be interpreted through dance and the performance will incorporate video and audio material collected during the farm visits as an interactive component.
+Observation of the activities and labor on small farms in several Midwestern states during site visits have been documented from 2015-2016 through video-audio recordings, interviews, etc., capturing different phases of the agricultural season.
+The collected material will be edited into audio-video montages & vignettes and projected in a sculptural space patterned after a hoophouse design and constructed of agribon and PVC pipe.

 Farm in projected images: Sandhill Farm, Rutledge, MO

 (Work-in-progress; installation may also incorporate live performance)